-The master of a vessel must inform the director of customs of its arrival into the Icelandic customs territory with an appropriate advance notification.
+[The master of a vessel or any other person so empowered by the operator of the vessel]134 must inform the Director of Customs of its arrival into the Icelandic customs territory with an appropriate advance notification.

-The Icelandic Civil Aviation Administration shall provide the director of customs with information regarding arrival and departure of aircraft in international journeys as soon as possible.
+The Icelandic Civil Aviation Administration shall provide the Director of Customs with information regarding arrival and departure of aircraft in international journeys as soon as possible.

-The Icelandic Coast Guard shall provide the director of customs with information regarding arrival and departure of ships in international journeys as soon as possible.
+The Icelandic Coast Guard shall provide the Director of Customs with information regarding arrival and departure of ships in international journeys as soon as possible.

-Port employees and appointed sea pilots as well as airport employees shall provide the director of customs with all necessary information regarding the journeys of ships and aircraft.
+Port employees and appointed sea pilots as well as airport employees shall provide the Director of Customs with all necessary information regarding the journeys of ships and aircraft.